jinghuazhao/Computational-Statistics/docs/languages.md

 install.packages(pkgs_to_install, dependencies = TRUE, Ncpus = parallel::detectCores())
 ```

 which avoids preinstalled packages under 4.6.0.
+It also appears to work by uninstalling 4.5.3 first, leaving only the installed packages which can be copied to the new folder and updated.

 ## Rust